The Higher Learning Commission accredits Aurora University at the bachelor's, master's and doctoral levels.

 Alexandria, VA 22314

-B.S. in Athletic Training program
+M.S. in Athletic Training program accredited by the

 Commission on Accreditation of Athletic Training Education Programs (CAATE)

 The Professional Unit comprising 16 Academic Programs

 within the College of Arts and Sciences, College of Education,